DataDog/hiring-engineers/answers.md

 ### Writing a Custom Agent Check

 I followed the [documentation on setting up an Agent Check](http://docs.datadoghq.com/guides/agent_checks/) to create a custom Agent Check.
-Admittedly, I was unsure of which method to use for sending my random value metric, as some of the terminology was foreign to me, but after reading through the [Sending Metrics with DogStatsD](http://docs.datadoghq.com/guides/metrics/) documentation
-I decided that `gauge()` was the correct solution.
+Admittedly, I was unsure of which method to use for sending my random value metric, as some of the terminology was foreign to me, but after reading through the [Sending Metrics with DogStatsD](http://docs.datadoghq.com/guides/metrics/) documentation I decided that `gauge()` was the correct solution.
 I would later scroll down to the "Your First Check" section and see a custom check already written, but I withheld a slap to the forehead and was instead thankful for learning something new.

-My custom Agent check for sampling a random number is committed to this project along with its configuration file, but because they are small I have copied them here:
+My custom Agent check for sampling a random number is committed to this project along with its configuration file, but because they are small I have also copied them here:

 Contents of `checks.d/random.py`: